This is a shite podcast i hate

 You can find a link to all of the artists in the shownotes, along with show times, when you visit our website at celticmusicpodcast.com.

-If you are a Celtic musician and want your music featured on the show, please submit your band to be played on the podcast.
-You don’t have to send in music or an EPK, and You will get a free eBook called Celtic Musicians Guide to Digital Music.
+Email follow@bestcelticmusic to learn how to subscribe to the podcast and you will get a free music – only episode.
+You’ll also learn how to get your band played on the podcast.
+Bands don’t need to send in music, and You will get a free eBook called Celtic Musicians Guide to Digital Music.
 It’s 100% free.
-Just email follow@bestcelticmusic
+Again email follow@bestcelticmusic

 THANK YOU PATRONS OF THE PODCAST!

-A special thanks to our Celtic Legends: Rick Boyce, Bruce, Daniel Ide, Brian McReynolds, Marti Meyers, Alan Schindler, Karen Harris, Margreta Silverstone, Emma Bartholomew, Dan mcDade, Gerald F Boyle, Miranda Nelson, Nancie Barnett, Kevin Long, Gary R Hook, Lynda MacNeil, John Sharkey White, II, Kelly Garrod, Mike Schock, Annie Lorkowski, Shawn Cali
+A special thanks to our Celtic Legends: Rick Boyce, Bruce, Daniel Ide, Brian McReynolds, Marti Meyers, Alan Schindler, Margreta Silverstone, Emma Bartholomew, Dan mcDade, Gerald F Boyle, Miranda Nelson, Nancie Barnett, Kevin Long, Gary R Hook, Lynda MacNeil, John Sharkey White, II, Kelly Garrod, Mike Schock, Annie Lorkowski, Shawn Cali

 HERE IS YOUR THREE STEP PLAN TO SUPPORT THE PODCAST